vast-data/cosmos-labs/lab2/README.md

 This Lab 2 solution provides a complete metadata infrastructure system that:

-1. **Safely sets up VAST Database infrastructure** - Checks if bucket/schema/tables exist before creating anything
+1. **Creates two VAST views using vastpy** - Raw data view and metadata database view
-2. **Processes Swift datasets** - Extracts metadata from local Swift data files
+2. **Uploads Swift datasets to S3** - Uses boto3 to upload files to the raw data view
 3. **Extracts comprehensive metadata** - From Swift data files (FITS, lightcurves, etc.)
 4. **Stores metadata in VAST Database** - With duplicate detection and safe insertion
 5. **Provides search capabilities** - Query metadata across all datasets